About Paddle for the Sound

 A Paddle-From-Anywhere Competition

-From July 29 to August 6, take to the water with your favorite activity tracker turned on.
+Take to the water with your favorite activity tracker turned on.
 Participants will start their virtual races from self-selected launch points, tracking their miles with each excursion.
 Take screenshots of your distance and send it to the Paddle for the Sound team who will compile the results.
 Winners will be announced and prizes awarded for total distance paddled and total funds raised to take action for our environment!

 What: Paddle for the Sound fundraiser to benefit Save the Sound

-Where: Your favorite paddle launch point!
+Where: Your favorite paddle launch point

 Categories: Kayak, SUP, Canoe